 A collaboration with the City of Atlanta and the Atlanta Regional Commission, we designed apps that enable cyclists to record their rides and share those data with planners to more effectively design new cycling facilities in Atlanta.

 Cycle Atlanta and OneBusAway: Driving innovation through the data ecosystems of civic computing.
 HCI International 2015

 The Right Way to Make Cities Smart The Atlantic

 Crowdsourcing and Its Application to Transportation Planning Transportation Research Record

-An on-going community collaboration with the Historic Westside Cultural Arts Council to cultivate a shared community identity to support local civic engagement.
+An on-going collaboration with the City of Atlanta and community groups like the Historic Westside Cultural Arts Council to cultivate a shared community identity to re-imagine local civic engagement.

 Working in collaboration with a housing justice organization, we are running participatory and speculative design workshops to explore technologies that address the specific needs activists have when managing their operations and promoting their causes.

-Illegitimate Civic Participation: Supporting Community Activists on the Ground CSCW 2015 Awarded Best Paper Honorable Mention
+Illegitimate Civic Participation: Supporting Community Activists on the Ground CSCW 2015 Best Paper Honorable Mention